Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Our Method

 \subsection{Properties of 3DMM model}

-In this subsection, we explore the underlying relationship between 3DMM shape parameters and 3D shape geometries and the conditions in which the separable shape parameters lead to visually distinguishable face geometries.
-For simplicity, we focus only on face shapes regardless of expression and pose in this sub-section, .
+In this subsection, we explore the underlying relationship between 3DMM shape parameters and 3D shape geometries \yl{as well as} the conditions in which the separable shape parameters lead to visually distinguishable face geometries.
+For simplicity, we focus only on face shapes regardless of expression and pose in this \YL{subsection}, \YL{so a simplified 3DMM model is used in the following discussion.}